Properties of Multihomogeneous Spaces and relation with T-varieties: Introduction

 \section{Introduction}

 Algebraic varieties with torus actions, including but not limited to toric varieties, have been at the centre of much attention for the past few decades.
-During our research we stumbled upon various constructions around such varieties.
+During our research we came across various constructions around such varieties.
 This paper tries to relate two of these constructions under some hypothesis.

 The first object of interest is a variety with an effective algebraic torus action.
-These were studied by various people, for example, see \cite{keknmusd:toroidalembeddingsi,MR1470147,MR2020670}; and the whole theory was neatly generalized and combined into a single theory by Altmann, Hausen, Ilten, S{\"u}ss and others in their papers \cite{ah:affinetvar,ahs:gentvar,MR2914803,MR3914959,MR3085022,MR3636380,MR4104376,MR2875333,MR4104376,aw:polydivcox,aipsv:geomtvar,iltensuss:eqvectbundle,iltensuss:poltvar} among others.
+These were studied by various people, for example, as toric varieties over discrete valuation rings considered by Kempf, Knudsen, Mumford and Saint-Donat \cite{keknmusd:toroidalembeddingsi}; as a part of the general case of varieties with the action of an reductive group by Timash{\"e}v \cite{MR1470147}; and the case of $\C^*$ actions on normal affine surfaces were studied by Flenner and Zaidenberg \cite{MR2020670} to name a few.
+The theory was neatly generalized and combined into a single theory by Altmann, Hausen and S{\"u}ss (see \cite{ah:affinetvar} for the affine case and \cite{ahs:gentvar} for the general case).
+The combinatorial descriptions of the geometric properties were studied extensively and are reported in the survey \cite{aipsv:geomtvar}.
 There has been quite a bit of activity in this area in the recent years.

 Another concept which drew our attention was that of a multihomogeneous projective space defined by Brenner and Schr{\"o}er \cite{breshr:ampfamilies}.
-There have been some work in this area too, for example in \cite{zanchetta:embdivsch,MR4033823} among others.
 These spaces are generalizations of weighted projective spaces and are divisorial schemes.
 Brenner and Schr{\"o}er gave a criterion for a scheme of a finite type over a noetherian ring to be divisorial in terms of existence of an embedding of the scheme into a multihomogeneous space associated to a multigraded algebra \cite[corollary 4.7]{breshr:ampfamilies}.
+Extending their work, Zanchetta \cite{zanchetta:embdivsch} proved that the ambient multihomogeneous space can be chosen to be smooth.
+Some applications of this theory can be seen in Kanda \cite{MR4033823}.

 This paper delves into the relationship between these two concepts.
 Digging a bit deeper, not surprisingly, GIT quotients play a role in both the theories.
 We try to follow this link as far as we could.